Andreas Reischek: Later years

 When Reischek returned to Austria in 1889 he took with him a huge personal collection of over 14,000 items.
 Ornithological specimens alone numbered over 3000, including many of now extinct species such as the huia, and is one of the most complete in existence of New Zealand's birds.
 The collection was eventually bought by friends of Reischek and presented to the Imperial Natural History Museum in Vienna.

 Two years after his return his wife gave birth to a son, Andreas.
-In 1892 he was asked to superintend the establishment of the Francis-Caroline Museum in Linz, the town of his birth, where he died in 1902.
+In 1892 he was asked to superintend the establishment of the Francisco Carolinum Museum in Linz, the town of his birth, where he died in 1902.
 He is commemorated in the name of Reischek's parakeet, endemic to New Zealand's Antipodes Islands.